ilhamwahabi/morsible/README.md

 # Semar

-Translator for text <-> morse with audio functionality.
-Have optimized performance, pwa support, and accessibility friendly.
+Translator for text <-> morse with speech functionality.
+Have optimized performance, PWA support, and accessibility friendly.

 Built for the sake of `IF4081 - Informatika untuk Komunitas` lectures, also to explore new tech stack and things about audio management in ~~React~~ Preact.

 Tech stack:

 - ~~`React`~~ Preact + `Typescript` with `Next.js`
-- `jotai` for state management
 - `twin.macro` with `emotion` and `Tailwind CSS` for styling
 - `@testing-library/react` and `Jest` for testing
 - `Splitbee` for analytics